We’re Maša and Michael Ofei (M & M), a married couple, currently based in Tasmania and the creators behind The Minimalist Vegan.

 So they wrote a book that sits at a more challenging level above the practical “how-to” content to help people stay motivated to take action on their ideals.

-Despite having an established audience from their blog, the couple decided to self-publish their first book as they wanted to retain full creative control of the project.
+Despite having an established audience from their blog, the couple decided to self-publish their first book to retain full creative control of the project.

 But more importantly, they receive feedback all the time on how their book has changed people’s lives, adding to their mission of inspiring millions to live a minimalist, vegan lifestyle.